 BRAZOS COUNTY, Texas — Now that the COVID-19 vaccine is here in the Brazos Valley, there's also a lot of information to keep track of.
 What group are you in?
 Are you required to get the vaccine?
 Does it cost anything?
 Where do you go, what do you do?
 What if you've already had COVID-19, should you get the vaccine?
 We compiled a list of your questions about the COVID-19 vaccine and got you the answers.
-If you have more, send them in and we'll add them to this guide!
-If any information changes, we'll update it as soon as possible.

 What phase do I qualify to be in?

 The Texas Department of State Health Services has broken up the groups as to when they will be able to get the vaccine.

 - Paid and unpaid workers in hospital settings working directly with patients who have tested positive for COVID-19 or are at high risk for COVID-19.

 - Long-term care staff working directly with vulnerable residents.

 - EMS who work 911 emergency services, including pre-hospital care and transport.